top of page

 Welcome!

-I am an Assistant Professor at the L. Douglas Wilder School of Government & Public Affairs at Virginia Commonwealth University where I teach and perform research on a range of international security topics that consider the intersection of information technology and conflict.
+I am an Associate Professor (with tenure) at the L. Douglas Wilder School of Government & Public Affairs at Virginia Commonwealth University where I teach and perform research on a range of international security topics that consider the intersection of information technology and conflict.
 Specifically, my research program spans three topical areas – (1) the socio-cognitive context of cyber operations; (2) coordinated social subversion and the conduct of Internet-enabled political warfare; and (3) the impact of artificial intelligence and other emerging technologies on both of the above.
 I received my PhD in Political Science from George Mason University's Schar School of Policy & Government and run the Digital Issues Discussion Group with Nadiya Kostyuk.

 My dissertation research focused on how countercultural non-state actors use information and communications technologies (ICT) in the digital age.
 Specifically, I focused on a type of actor that has received surprisingly little attention by scholars - subversive non-state actors - and asked why some subversive groups choose to “keep one foot in the shadows” and make use of ICT for illicit purposes even after a clear transition in emphasis to strategies of digital activism.